kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 ### §13.79   Hearing.

-If an alleged violator requests a hearing in accordance with §13.75, the procedure of subpart D of this part applies.
+If an alleged violator requests a hearing in accordance with [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.75   Reply or request for hearing.|§13.75]], the procedure of subpart D of this part applies.
 At the close of the hearing, the Hearing Officer, on the record or subsequently in writing, sets forth the Hearing Officer's findings and conclusion and the reasons therefor, and either—

 \(a\) Dismisses the notice of proposed order of compliance; or